 A permaculture swale is a technique for capturing and storing water in a garden.
 In this article, learn how to build a swale in the residential landscape.
-Oh, and don’t forget to grab your FREE DOWNLOAD, How to Build a Swale to Capture Roof Water.
+Oh, and don’t forget to grab your FREE DOWNLOAD: How to Build a Swale to Capture Roof Water Quick Start Guide at the end of the article.

 This article may contain affiliate links.
 Please read my disclosure for more info.